developer-onizuka/FSxForLustre_GPUDirectStorage/README.md

 ![gpudirect-rdma.png](https://d29g4g2dyqv443.cloudfront.net/sites/default/files/akamai/GPUDirect/gpudirect-rdma.png)

 ---
-Previously mentioned GPUDirect Storage involves DMA between GPU memory and NVMe.
+The GPUDirect Storage involves DMA between GPU memory and NVMe.
 GPUDirect RDMA, on the other hand, is treated as DMA between GPU memory on separate nodes.
-The concept can be visualized as follows: In large-scale language models like 70B, updating parameters alone requires around 140GB of capacity, so model parallelism techniques such as tensor parallelism and pipeline parallelism are sometimes employed.
-Within these parallelization methods, collective communications like All Reduce occur at the end of each layer's processing in neural networks, necessitating direct data exchange between GPUs.
+In other words, it is the previously mentioned RDMA, but with the destination being GPU memory instead of host memory.
+In large-scale language models like 70B, updating parameters alone requires around 140GB of capacity, leading to the use of model parallelism techniques such as tensor parallelism and pipeline parallelism.
+These parallelization methods involve collective communications like All Reduce at the end of each neural network layer's processing, necessitating direct data exchange between GPUs.

-In such scenarios, GPUDirect RDMA is used for data exchange directly between GPU memories without passing through host memory.
+In such scenarios, GPUDirect RDMA is employed for direct data exchange between GPU memories, bypassing the host memory.
 The principle is to copy data using the DMA engine of the NIC with RDMA enabled, as shown in the diagram below.

 ```
          Physical Memory
           +----------+
           |          |                                          RDMA NIC
-          +----------+ 0xff603fff                Fetching       +----------+
+          +----------+ 0xff700000                Fetching       +----------+
    +----- |XXXXXXXXXX| <--------------------------------------- |XXXXXXXXXX| Data Arrival as a InfiniBand Packet
    |      +----------+ 0xff600000 (NIC's BAR)                   |          |
   Copy    |          |                                          +----------+